 The optical gradient force on each waveguide arising from the evanescent coupling of the waveguide modes can also be computed analytically:

-where is the eigenmode frequency of the coupled-waveguide system, is the separation distance between the parallel waveguides, is the conserved wave vector and is the total energy of the electromagnetic fields.
+where ω is the eigenmode frequency of the coupled-waveguide system, is the separation distance between the parallel waveguides, is the conserved wave vector and is the total energy of the electromagnetic fields.
 By convention, negative and positive values correspond to attractive and repulsive forces, respectively.
-For more details, see Optics Letters, vol. 30, issue 22, pp. 3042-4 (2005).
-This expression has been shown to be mathematically equivalent to the MST (Optics Express, vol. 17, issue 20, pp. 18116-135).
+For more details, see Optics Letters, vol. 30, issue 22, pp. 3042-4, 2005.
+This expression has been shown to be mathematically equivalent to the MST in Optics Express, Vol. 17, pp. 18116-35, 2009.
 We will verify this result in this tutorial.

 It is convenient to normalize the force so as to eliminate the tricky units altogether.
 Since the total power transmitted through the waveguide is where is the group velocity, is the waveguide length and is defined as before, we focus instead on the force per unit length and power where is an arbitrary unit length and is the speed of light.
 This dimensionless quantity enables us to compute both the flux and the force in a single simulation.